 What is the best camera for shooting lightning?

 As mentioned above, a mirrorless or DSLR camera is a must.
-Of course, there are many brands out there that will work great, but the Nikon D7500 is a great choice at an affordable price.
+Of course, there are many brands out there that will work great.

 What is the best lens for photographing lightning?